jaballogian/android-jetpack-pro-submission/app/src/test_scenarios.md

 * Ensure that the data is not null
 * Ensure that the data has the correct value

+### Favorite Film View Model Test

+1. Load a list of favorite Movies:
+* Ensure that the list is not null
+* Ensure that the list has the correct size/length

+2. Load a list of favorite TV Shows:
+* Ensure that the list is not null
+* Ensure that the list has the correct size/length

+### Favorite Detail View Model Test

+1. Load the selected favorite Movie data:
+* Ensure that the data is not null
+* Ensure that the data has the correct value

+2. Load the selected favorite TV Show data:
+* Ensure that the data is not null
+* Ensure that the data has the correct value

+### Favorite Film Repository Test

+1. Load a list of favorite Movies:
+* Ensure that the list is not null
+* Ensure that the list has the correct size/length

+2. Load a list of favorite TV Shows:
+* Ensure that the list is not null
+* Ensure that the list has the correct size/length

+3. Load the selected favorite Movie data:
+* Ensure that the data is not null
+* Ensure that the data has the correct value

+4. Load the selected favorite TV Show data:
+* Ensure that the data is not null
+* Ensure that the data has the correct value

 # INSTRUMENTATION TESTING SCENARIOS

 ### Film Recycler View